CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 *Host*: A single managed machine.
 Definition includes identifying attributes (selectors), host-specific metadata, information for LOM (IPMI), and an association to a single workflow.

+*Cluster*: A grouping of hosts under a specific site.

 *Operating System*: An "installation" template containing the details to perform a network boot into a particular OS, specifying kernel, initrd, boot command-line parameters, unattended config, etc.

 *Unattended Assets*: An optionally templated unattended config/script (i.e. cloud-init, ignition, kickstart, etc) used for unattended boot and installation operations.